ITCarlowGraphics/KDiff3_exercise/README.md

 ## Merge2
 1. undo the previous merge
-2.merge branch z into branch y
-3. the merged code should look like this (hint: Split Diff At Selection)
+2. use KDiff3 to merge the files so that the merged code should look like below:  (hint: Split Diff At Selection)
 ```
 #include <iostream>
 using namespace std;